Gapless symmetry-protected topological phase of quantum antiferromagnets on anisotropic triangular strip: Summary and discussions

 We also analyzed the ATS XXZ model with the quantum field theory.
 The geometrically frustrated inter-chain interaction effectively decouples the second leg from the first and third legs.
 Nevertheless, the second leg mediates the ferromagnetic interaction between the first and third legs.
 At low energies, the effectively decoupled second leg behaves as the TLL, whereas the spin ladder formed by the first and third chains behaves as the spin-1 Haldane state.
 As a whole, the ATS XXZ model forms the gapless SPT phase.
 This gapless SPT phase is protected by the U(1) spin-rotation, translation, \emph{and} the $\mathcal I$ inversion symmetry.

 In this work, we considered the parameter region with small $J_\times/J$ in order to compare the numerical result with the effective field theory.
+We have numerically checked that our gapless SPT phase is stable to changes of $J_\times/J$ and $\Delta$ to a certain extent.
+Showing a detailed $J_\times-\Delta$ phase diagram is beyond the scope of this paper and left for a future study~\cite{Hidakapreparation}.
 It will be interesting to investigate the ATS XXZ model in a wide parameter region, in particular, with large $J_\times/J$.
 When $J=0$, the ATS XXZ model is reduced to an experimentally feasible model, a spin-1/2 diamond chain~\cite{Okamoto2003_diamond,kikuchi2005_azurite}.
 Since the diamond chain does not show the gapless SPT phase, we expect that there will be a phase transition from the gapless SPT phase as we increase $J_\times/J$.

 The ATS XXZ model is simple but turns out to be highly nontrivial.
 It hosts the gapless SPT phase where the ground state is approximately a product state of the critical TLL and the spin-1 Haldane state, in which the effective decoupling is constrained by the inversion symmetry.
 At the same time, the simple structure of the ATS XXZ model helped us to foster a better understanding of the symmetry protection of the gapless SPT phase.
 We believe that the ATS XXZ model plays a fundamental role in future studies on the classification of gapless phases.